-If you press the Command key while hovering the point over the figure, it will glow orange and you can connect the line to a specific position on the figure.
+If you hover and release anywhere else within the figure or if you hold the Command key, then it will stick to a specific position on the figure.
 Note the position will scale appropriately if the figure itself is scaled.
 Also note that if you stick a line to a position on another line it will also scale if the line is scaled.